 The Arrangement provides transparency disciplines for trade-related untied aid (See Chapter IV of the Arrangement).

 Untied ODA Transparency Disciplines

-In 2004, the Participants agreed to the Agreement on Untied ODA Credits Transparency (the “Agreement") which came into effect for a two-year period in 2005 and has subsequently been extended seven times (most recently in 2020).
+In 2004, the Participants agreed to the Agreement on Untied ODA Credits Transparency (the “Agreement") which came into effect for a two-year period in 2005 and has subsequently been extended eight times (most recently in 2022).
 The Agreement was inspired by the Recommendation on Untying Official Development Assistance to Least Developed Countries (April 2001) and benefitted from inputs from the Development Assistance Committee of the OECD.

 The goal of the Agreement is to create more effective competition in the use of development assistance loans by ensuring that they are used for the purchase of goods and services from any country rather than only those from the country providing the loan.
 This agreement is also meant to avoid the circumvention of the Helsinki disciplines (or tied-aid disciplines) through the use of untied aid.

 In order to achieve this goal, the Agreement requires that the Participants, when extending untied ODA credits, to provide information among themselves and to the general public on the projects benefitting from ODA credits and respect internationally recognised competitive bidding procedures.